Desk with Laptop, Calculator, Files and small model of house with epc colours

 At the time of writing, the methodology for EPC assessments of existing dwellings is RDSAP 10.
 A significant methodology overhaul from RDSAP to the Home Energy Model (HEM) is proposed for 2027.
 In addition, government consultations indicate future changes to the format of EPCs and minimum rating levels required for private rental properties.
 Approaches to improving EPC ratings will therefore change in the future.

 Doors are an element of 'building fabric' and contribute in a small way to the overall heat loss of a property.
+This in turn affects running costs and the overall EPC rating.

-Only external doors are effectively considered, or rather doors that are within heat loss walls.
 Internal doors within a property are not normally included.
 Also, the door from a flat to a heated corridor for example is not counted.

 Qualifying doors that have a glazing content of 60% or more are recorded as windows in the assessment rather than doors.